Violence and video games: Call of Duty: Modern Warfare 2s "No Russian" (2009)

 The 2009 first-person shooter Call of Duty: Modern Warfare 2 included a controversial mission in its story mode called "No Russian".
 In the mission, the player takes on the role of a CIA agent who has embedded himself among a Russian ultranationalist terrorist group; the leader of the group warns them to speak "no Russian" to give away their origins.
 The mission allows the player to participate in a terrorist attack at a Moscow airport, during which they may fire indiscriminately on civilians and security alike.
 Participation in the mission is not mandatory: a disclaimer before the mission begins warns the player about the violent content and gives the option to skip the level.
 If the player chooses to play the level, they are not required to participate in the shooting in order to complete the level.
 The level ends when the terrorist group's leader kills the player-character in order to frame the attack as the work of the United States, leading to a world war.

 The existence of the level leaked before the game's release, forcing publisher Activision and developer Infinity Ward to respond to journalists and activists that were critical of the concept of the mission.
 Activision defended the level's inclusion in the finished game, emphasizing that the mission was not representative of the rest of the game and that initial assessments had taken the level out of context.
 Even with the full game's release, "No Russian" was still criticized, with some stating that video games had yet to mature.
 The mission is considered a watershed moment for the video game industry, in how certain depictions of violence can be seen as acceptable while others, like "No Russian", are considered unacceptable.

 2010s

+“Hyeonpi” Lineage incident in Korea (2010)

+In South Korea in 2010, an internet game broadcaster was collectively beaten by members of the opposing guild during a broadcast.
+The assailants were antagonized by his belittling game characters and mocking their guild on his broadcasts.
+The term "Hyeonpi" refers in Korea to "online disputes where the parties meet physically in person".